NZMSA/2016-Phase-2/Training/Day 3/3.4 Integrate Database to Solution/README.md

 As our server is hosted as a mobile app we could just use a HTTP request.
 However there exists a managed client SDK package for Mobile Apps (`Microsoft.Azure.Mobile.Client`) that we can use to work with our server.

 This similar interaction with mobile app can be done with native applications such as Android and iOS.
-Here in this tutorial we can see that interacting with the backend is the same for Xamarian and Bot Framework as they are both in C#.
+Here in this tutorial we can see that interacting with the backend is the same for Xamarin and Bot Framework as they are both in C#.

 For full understanding of working with the backend please refer to the `2.
 Xamarin` as `3.
 Bot Framework` just references it.

+The completed project of both the Xamarin and Bot are included in this folder.

 ### Important
 For this tutorial make sure you have an easy table in your mobile backend called `timeline`, as we reference it by name